alimst/mesh_generation/README.md

 GMP library (https://gmplib.org/) is required.

 ### OpenCV ###
 OpenCV (https://opencv.org/releases/) is optional.
 If OpenCV is installed any common image formats (.jpg, .png, ...) can be used for the output images.
+To enable the OpenCV functionality the `OPENVC_INSTALLED` macro must be defined in the file `include/config.hpp`.
+Also, in the `Makefile` set `OPENCV_INSTALLED = YES`.

 ## Build ##
 A Makefile is provided for building the code under Linux.
 To build the code, go to the directory containing both `Makefile` and `make_mesh.cpp` files and run `make` to generate the executable program `make_mesh`.